KaanOzgencil/KCB_wetland_birds_paper_R_code/README.md

 ## Functional consequences of wetland degradation and climate change for breeding birds across different spatial scales ##
-This repository has the R code and data to reproduce all the analyses and figures for Özgencil *et al*.
-(2022).
+This repository has the R code and data to reproduce all the analyses and figures for XXXXXX.

-*Corresponding author*: İ. Kaan Özgencil - kaanozgencil@gmail.com
+*Corresponding author*: XXXXXX

 ### HOW TO DOWNLOAD THE WHOLE REPOSITORY FROM GITHUB